 - Sinus problems

 - Stomach upsets

 - Menstrual cramps

-In the past, those who used peppermint tea and oil for its health benefits were less interested in how or why it worked than in the fact that it did seem to work.
-More recently, those questions have been asked and many of them answered.
-It has been discovered that the active ingredient in peppermint, menthol, has an anti-spasmodic effect.
-This explains why it relieves stomach upsets so quickly.
-The fact that it is a muscle relaxant may explain why it has been found to help relieve stress.
-Significantly for sufferers of Irritable Bowel Syndrome (IBS), a little known and difficult to treat disorder, peppermint oil, when clinically administered, has shown a great deal of promise in relieving this condition and it is believed that regularly drinking peppermint tea may help relieve the symptoms of IBS.
+In the past, people who used peppermint tea and oil for its health benefits were less interested in how or why it is working other than the fact that it seemed to work.
+More recently, those questions have been raised and many of them were answered.
+It has been discovered that menthol, an active ingredient in peppermint has an antispasmodic effect, the relief of muscle spasms.
+This explains why stomach upsets are quickly treated.
+Due to the fact that it is a muscle relaxant, it has been found that it also helps in relieving stress.
+Peppermint oil, when clinically administered, has shown promise in relieving Irritable Bowel Syndrome (IBS) and is also believed that by regularly drinking peppermint tea, it may help relieve the symptoms of IBS.

-Few side effects of peppermint tea have been noted, though health care professionals caution against its use by those who suffer from gastric problems related to excess stomach acid, such as acid reflux and ulcers.
+Peppermint tea has also few side effects, that’s why health care professionals caution patients with gastric problems related to excess stomach acid like ulcers and acid reflux.
 In general, though, peppermint tea is healthful, healing and relaxing, so sit back, relax, inhale its healthful aroma and enjoy the refreshing taste of peppermint tea.